brittanyBN/asteroids/codeReview.md

 - neos is quite vague. nearEarthObjects would be clearer name.

-- Use String.format for cleaner output.

 *VicinityComparator*

 - It's possible to use Optional.orElse to remove the nested if statements.

-- lambda can be replaced with method references
+- lambda can be replaced with method references.

 *Task 1*